Accessibility statement

 Biography

-In 2019, along with colleagues from Manchester University, she was awarded a large AHRC grant for the three-year project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.
+In 2019, along with colleagues from Manchester University and the University of Vigo, she was awarded a large AHRC grant for the collaborative research project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.
 In 2022 the team published their open access digital edition The Mary Hamilton Papers (c.1740-c.1850).
 This open access resource presents 3000 items of life writing (diaries, letters and manuscript books) as high-resolution images, metadata, and transcribed text with an editorial gloss.
-In 2023 Sophie will be editing a volume of essays, Mary Hamilton and Her Circles, with her Co-Investigators David Denison and Nuria Yáñez-Bouza.
-She will also be finishing and submitting articles addressing Hamilton's reading practices, and her relationships with Frances Burney and with the future George IV.
+Alongside other project outputs (see 'Research'), Sophie is currently co-editing a volume of essays, Mary Hamilton and Her Circles, with Co-Investigators David Denison and Nuria Yáñez-Bouza.

 Contact details